 Walking up to the Wall from the base will take around 40-60 minutes.
-Unless you are super energetic and have a whole day to spend at the Wall, we suggest you take the cable car up to the Wall and save your time and energy for the Wall itself.
+Unless you are super energetic and have enough time to spend at the Wall, we suggest you take the cable car up to the Wall and save your time and energy for the Wall itself.

-The cable car takes you directly to Tower 14 and the chair lift takes you to Tower 6.

-The section between Tower 4 and Tower 19 is relatively flat and is suitable for young kids or people with limited mobility.
-Climbing the section between Tower 14 and Tower 23 will reward you the most beautiful scenery.
-Tower 4, also known as the Zheng Guan Terrace, shouldn't be missed either since its structure is rarely seen among all sections of the Great Wall: it has three watchtowers on a terrace, with a large one in the middle and two smaller ones on either side.
+The cable car takes you directly to Tower 14 and the chairlift takes you to Tower 6.
+While the section between Tower 4 and Tower 19 is relatively flat and suitable for elders or people with limited mobility, the section between Tower 14 and Tower 23 features stunning Great Wall sceneries.
+Tower 4, also known as Zheng Guan Terrace, shouldn't be missed either, since its structure is rarely seen among all sections of the Great Wall: with three watchtowers on a terrace, a large one in the middle and two smaller ones on either side.

 If you want to aim higher and challenge yourself to a tougher climb, you can climb to Tower 1 or Tower 23.
 The climb is steep but both towers afford great panoramic views of the whole length of Mutianyu Great Wall.
-Further beyond these towers are unrestored parts of the Great Wall which are not open to tourists but will give you a glimpse of the beauty of the wild Great Wall.
+Further beyond these towers are unrestored parts which are not open to tourists but you can still enter and have a glimpse of the beauty of the wild Great Wall.

 Entrance fee: CNY 45 / person